allianceauth/allianceauth/docs/features/corpstats.md

 >Unrecognized corporation.
 Please ensure it is a member of the alliance or a blue.

-Corp Stats can only be created for corporations who have a model in the database.
+Corp Stats can only be created for Corporations who have a model in the database.
 These only exist for tenant corps, corps of tenant alliances, blue corps, and members of blue alliances.

 >Selected corp already has a statistics module.

-Only one Corp Stats may exist at a time for a given corporation.
+Only one Corp Stats may exist at a time for a given Corporation.

 >Failed to gather corporation statistics with selected token.